utility-library/leap/README.md

 To develop leap you just need to download or clone the repository and edit the files inside the `src` folder, the files are divided by feature and by supporting modules, the `out.js` file is the output file after building everything with the `npm run build` command or on the server `leap rebuild`.
-We use [esbuild](https://esbuild.github.io) since fivem (from what we have tested and understood) doesnt support ES (ECMAScript) or just doesnt support the import declaration. after building everything you just need to rebuild the resource and build or restart with leap the interested resource.
+We use [esbuild](https://esbuild.github.io) since fivem (from what we have tested and understood) doesnt support ES (ECMAScript) or just doesnt support the import declaration. after building everything and restarted leap you just need to build or restart with leap the interested resource.